Emporium-Finance/cefi-contracts/README.md

-# cefi-contracts
-Repository for the staking and token contract for Emporium.Finance LP program
+# CEFI Token and staking contracts